What if I do nothing?

 Once an overdue fine has been issued, if you do not pay the fine and the extra enforcement costs, Revenue NSW can take further action against you, such as:

-- take money from (garnish) your wages or bank accounts
+- take money from your bank account or wages

-In most cases Revenue NSW will add $65.00 (as at July 2022) to the fine for each of the enforcement steps that it takes.
+In most cases Revenue NSW will add $65.00 (as at July 2022) to the fine for each of the recovery steps that it takes.

 Before you can apply for a new licence you must pay all your outstanding fines or enter into a payment plan.
 You may be able to enter into a Work Development Order (WDO) or apply to have the fine written off.